jayanthkoushik/alphanet/paper/sections/appendix/perclsdels.md

     * RIDE baseline: @fig:rhos_cls_deltas_cifarlt_ride.
     * LTR baseline: @fig:rhos_cls_deltas_cifarlt_ltr.

-We also plotted the accuracy changes against the average distance to a class' nearest neighbors.
-The nearest neighbors were chosen using the same process as during AlphaNet training (5 neighbors based on Euclidean distance).
+We also plotted accuracy change for classes against the average distance to their 5 nearest neighbors by Euclidean distance.
 For 'few' split classes, we selected neighbors from the 'base' split, and for the 'base' split classes, we selected neighbors from the 'few' split.
-These results are shown in the following figures:
+Recall that classifiers for the 'few' split were updated using classifiers from these neighbors.
+Results are shown in the following figures:

 * ImageNet‑LT:
     * cRT baseline: @fig:rhos_cls_delta_vs_nndist_imagenetlt:crt.